mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-scrum.md

 1. Everything we're working on must be represented in Jira.
 We're not doing Kanban if we're not using WIP limits, and WIP limits are irrelevant if we're doing stuff that's not tracked in Jira.
 2. Tasks in Jira need to be small (2-3 days max for starters).
 Large tasks prevent us from visualizing the progression of work, which will lead to a feeling of projects being stalled.

 Initially we'll take a MITA (Mike Is The Asshole) approach to ensuring the above happens.
-Please feel free to blame me for any discomfort or awkwardness. e.g. "Sorry, Mike is an asshole and is making me pair w/ you" or "Ugh I wish I could start that task, but Mike is being an asshole." and also "Mike's an asshole and we need to break this down before we continue working on it."
+Please feel free to blame me for any discomfort or awkwardness. e.g. "Sorry, Mike is an asshole and is making me pair w/ you" or "Ugh I wish I could start that task, but Mike is being an asshole" and also "Mike's an asshole and we need to break this down before we continue working on it."
 But believe it or not, I do find it exhausting to be an asshole.
 So, I'd like everyone to take part in ensuring we're being disciplined about how we implement Kanban.

 ## References